magneticio/vamp.io/content/documentation/api/v0.9.4/api-config.md

 menu:
   main:
     parent: "API"
-    identifier: "api-reference-config-093"
+    identifier: "api-reference-config-094"
     weight: 70
+aliases:
+    - /documentation/api/api-config
 ---

 Vamp's parameters can be retrieved from the `/config` APi endpoint.
 Read more about [Vamp configuration](/documentation/installation/configure-vamp)

 ## Actions

- * [List](/documentation/api/v0.9.3/api-config/#list-config) - returns a full list of all config parameters.
+ * [List](/documentation/api/v0.9.4/api-config/#list-config) - returns a full list of all config parameters.
- * [Get](/documentation/api/v0.9.3/api-config/#get-specific-config-parameter) - explicitly request a specific config parameter.
+ * [Get](/documentation/api/v0.9.4/api-config/#get-specific-config-parameter) - explicitly request a specific config parameter.

 ## Config parameters
 Config parameters are described in detail in the [configuration reference](/documentation/installation/configuration-reference).
 The example below is in YAML format.
-Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v0.9.3/using-the-api) for details on how to set this.
+Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v0.9.4/using-the-api) for details on how to set this.

 ```
 vamp.container-driver.rancher.workflow-name-prefix: {...}